MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-inbound-calling.md

 ---
 title: Set up inbound calling for the voice channel
-description: Learn about how to set up workstreams and queues for inbound calling in the voice channel in Omnichannel for Customer Service.
+description: Learn about how to set up workstreams and queues for inbound calling in the voice channel in Dynamics 365 Contact Center.
 author: neeranelli
 ms.author: nenellim
 ms.date: 06/14/2024